vti/mojo-faq-addition/FAQ.md

 __want to port mojo to perl6?__

-__Does unsupported mean "don't use" or just "swim at your own risk"?__
+__Does "unsupported" mean "don't use" or just "swim at your own risk"?__

 Both :)

-__a simple mojo wiki anyone?__
+__A simple Mojo wiki anyone?__

-Feel free to take wikilicious as a name.
+Feel free to take "wikilicious" as a name.

 __where is all this great documentation i've been hearing about?__